-Professor Reuben is coauthor and executive editor of one of the country’s leading ADR casebooks, Dispute Resolution & Lawyers (5th ed.
-2014) (with Leonard L. Riskin, James Westbrook, Chris Guthrie, Jennifer K. Robbennolt, and Nancy A. Welsh).
-His articles have appeared in the California Law Review, UCLA Law Review, Harvard Negotiation Law Review, Law & Contemporary Problems (Duke), the Journal of Legal Education, and the SMU Law Review, among many others.
-His research emphasizes the relationship between dispute resolution and law, as well as democratic governance.
-He is one of the nation’s leading authorities on confidentiality in ADR processes, and is also leading the first empirical study of the effects of mindfulness training for first year law students.
+Professor Reuben is coauthor and executive editor of one of the country’s leading Alternative Dispute Resolution casebooks, Dispute Resolution & Lawyers (5th ed.
+2014) (with Leonard L. Riskin, Chris Guthrie, Jennifer K. Robbennolt, and Nancy A. Welsh).
+He is also developing a new Administrative Law casebook for West Academic’s Interactive Casebook series that is expected to be ready for use in Fall 2017.
+His scholarly articles have appeared in the California Law Review, UCLA Law Review, Harvard Negotiation Law Review, Law & Contemporary Problems (Duke), the Journal of Legal Education, and the SMU Law Review, among many others.

-Professor Reuben is also the director of the Center for the Study of Conflict, Law and the Media, a partnership of the Law School and the internationally regarded Missouri School of Journalism.
+Professor Reuben was the founding director of the Center for the Study of Conflict, Law and the Media from 2001-2015.
+The center is a partnership of the Law School and the internationally regarded Missouri School of Journalism.
 He is also a member of the American Law Institute, the Executive Committee of the AALS Section of Dispute Resolution, and founding chair of the Mindfulness Affinity Group of the AALS Section on Balance in Legal Education.

-Professor Reuben also founded the ABA Section of Dispute Resolution’s Committee on Public Policy, Participation, and Democracy.
+Professor Reuben served as the American Bar Association’s reporter for the Uniform Mediation Act, which already has been adopted in several states.
+He also founded the ABA Section of Dispute Resolution’s Committee on Public Policy, Participation, and Democracy.
 Professor Reuben also served for two years as the Associate Director of the Stanford Center for Conflict and Negotiation at Stanford University, and on the Board of Directors of the Conflict Resolution Information Project for five years.

 He frequently serves of counsel in litigation involving governmental entities, and also conducts trainings in negotiation and conflict management, as well as mindfulness meditation.

-Professor Reuben’s primary teaching assignments at the School of Law are Administrative Law, Election Law, Conflict and Conflict Management, and Emotional Intelligence for Lawyers.
+Professor Reuben’s primary teaching assignments at the School of Law are Administrative Law, Election Law, Civil Rights Litigation, Conflict and Conflict Management, and Emotional Intelligence for Lawyers.
 He also teaches Labor and Employment Law, Negotiation, Legislation, and Local Government Law.
-He has also taught at Stanford Law School, Harvard Law School, Pepperdine Law School, Hamline Law School, Central European University in Hungary, and Johannes Kepler University in Austria.
+He has taught at Stanford Law School, Harvard Law School, Pepperdine Law School, Hamline Law School, Central European University in Hungary, and Johannes Kepler University in Austria.